tapis-project/application-repository/OpenSees Express/README.md

 # OpenSees Express

-OpenSees Express is a sequential version of the OpenSees application, rather than a parallelized one.
-See the [OpenSees documentation](https://opensees.berkeley.edu/wiki/index.php/OpenSees_User) for more information. <br></br>
+**OpenSees Express** is a sequential version of the OpenSees application, rather than a parallelized one.
+See the [OpenSees documentation](https://opensees.berkeley.edu/wiki/index.php/OpenSees_User) for more information.
+<br><br>

 ## Details

-OpenSees Express is non-interactive.
+**OpenSees Express** is non-interactive.
 Once a job using this app has been submitted, the input files provided in the app definition (TCL, raw data, etc.) are staged and the main TCL file is executed.
-The resulting output can be found in the app definition output directory. <br></br>
+The resulting output can be found in the app definition output directory.
+<br><br>

 ## Using the OpenSees Express app

-Use the _app_definition.json_ file as a reference for creating the OpenSees Express app.
+Use the _app_definition.json_ file as a reference for creating the **OpenSees Express** app.
 Simply download the file or copy its contents and [create the app](https://tapis.readthedocs.io/en/latest/technical/apps.html#creating-an-application).

-If the user wants to use a specific system to run the app rather than a shared system, they can add an "execSystemId" key-value pair under the "jobAttributes" object.
-For example:
+To run the app on a specified system instead of a publicly shared one, users can add an "execSystemId" key-value pair under the "jobAttributes" field in the app definition:

 ```
 {